SimeonKovachev/brainy-canvas-ai-image/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ----------